Sfunzer/TOYL/README.md

 - Uses ArduinoJSON, FastLED and the generic ESP8266 Wifi library

 *Connection*
-- Connects with a Supabase databse trough API
+- Connects with a Supabase databse trough API and HPPS